inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

    * curating status
    * Working with topic models: update, questions?
    * B questions re: TM jupyter page:
      * Does it always generate a new topic model?
 How do you see/download the current one?
+[No; they are stable.]
      * In Find topics by token: What "topic weight" is significant?
-(Default threshold is 0.20)
+(Default threshold is 0.20) [This means that topic accounts for roughly 20% of page content.]
      * What is best way to identify changes in topic weights before and after a particular date?
+[We have no one tool for this; but we can check the Topic Trends over Time for selected important topics, for example.]
      * What does it mean, really, if we find a particular topic spiking at a particular time?
+[Shows that the words in that topic appear with greater proportial frequency in pages from that year.]
      * How to read heatmap results?
-(Many of the dark green squares are garbage topics.)
+[Many of the dark green squares are garbage topics.
+But not all; look at this again, more carefully.]
    * Courier conference paper (DHiS 2021): Draft introduction is now up in [INIDUN drive](https://docs.google.com/document/d/1NU_RjrV84_yR-0wGJI1P4s-6spZlOrDiCJhvrzfUybE/edit).

 1. SSI paper
    * Status
    * Some ideas:
-     * How to identify/measure a word's use as a category of practice:
+     * How to identify/measure a word's use as a category of practice?
+Some thoughts:
      * identify the verbs that are linked to 'culture' and 'cultural'?
      * identify what things (categories of people, objects, practices) are gathered most frequently under the headings culture and cultural.
      * Make a ranked list of these things, and see how that list changed over time.